tsykoduk/greg.nokes.name/_posts/2023-11-6-gentrification-of-online-spaces-.md

 I have been around online communities far longer then I'd like to admit.
 And I have lived through many waves of community building, discovery and colonization.
 One of the problems that I have seen happen over and over is a form of gentrification of online communities.

 I do not feel that an online community being gentrified is the same as a physical community suffering this fate.
-I do feel that there are lessions and observations that we can take from both sides of the experience.
-I also feel that we are seeing this same thing happening yet again in the Fediverse.
+I do feel that there are lessons and observations that we can take from both sides of the experience.
+I also feel that we are seeing this same thing happening again in the Fediverse.

 <!--more-->